-The King-Chaves-Parks Future Faculty Fellowship Program (KCP FFF Program) was created by the Michigan State Legislature in 1986 as part of the larger King-Chavez-Parks Initiative designed to stem the downward spiral of college graduation rates for students underrepresented in post-secondary education.
+The King-Cháves-Parks Future Faculty Fellowship Program initiative was created by the Michigan State Legislature in 1986 as part of the larger King-Chávez-Parks Initiative designed to stem the downward spiral of college graduation rates for students academically or economically disadvantaged in post-secondary education.
 Future Faculty Fellows are eligible to pursue a master's or doctoral degree at the public universities in Michigan.
-Future Faculty Fellowship graduates are obligated, by signed agreement, to remain in post secondary faculty teaching or administration in a public or private, 2-or-4-year, in-state or out-of-state post-secondary institution for a minimum of three (3) years equivalent full-time.
-Fellows who do not fulfill the teaching and/or other obligations of their fellowship agreement may be place in Default, which results in their fellowship converting to a loan (referred to as a KCP Loan) that the fellow repays to the State of Michigan.
+SVSU provides the KCP Future Faculty Fellowship for master and doctorate programs as a financial award.
+Future Faculty Fellowship graduates are obligated, to obtain a postsecondary faculty teaching or approved administration position at a public or private, 2-or-4-year, in-state or out-of-state postsecondary institution and remain in that position for up to three (3) years equivalent full-time.
+Fellows who do not fulfill the teaching and/or other obligations of their Fellowship Agreement may be placed in default, which results in their fellowship converting to a loan repaid to the State of Michigan.

 SVSU, an AA/EO institution, is strongly and actively committed to increasing diversity within its community.